Part II of Jesus in the desert

 Hmm.
 How did you resolve that?

-That last outburst was aimed across the street at our fellow dispossessed, who continued their mirth unabated.
+This last outburst was aimed across the street at our fellow dispossessed, who continued their mirth unabated.

 Living in our old house.
 She was very upfront with me.
 I had to give it to her for eloquence.
 "Your problem, Maury," she'd say, "is that you have these brilliant, I mean, no shit Maury you have some motherfucking brilliant ideas!
 But here's the thing, Maury, you are on your own planet.
 Since you don't sell Fords you've stopped interacting.
 Let me be straight, Maury, I do not give a crap that you figured out fusion power, ok?
 Start a fucking company, sell the secret.
 Do something!

-Maury sighed and continued: "Do something" - She had a point.
+Maury sighed and continued: "Do something!" - She had a point.
 I had concluded that Bertrand Russell was right in his 1935 book, "In Praise of Idleness" that it is critical that humans stop doing things.
 That would include making things and thinking about things in ways that lead to changing things.

 Should people stop doing everything?
 Should they stop having sex?